MarcoCiaramella/MeshLoader/README.md

 # MeshLoader
-A mesh loader library.
+A mesh loader Android library.
 Supports .ply and .obj format.

 ## How to import in your Android project
 Add JitPack in your root build.gradle at the end of repositories: